Worship Team Survival Guide

 A Personal, Growing Faith

 Midweek (Thursday) rehearsals are the time for the team members to rehearse.
 For members of the Music Team (both Band and Vocals), midweek rehearsal attendance is a must on weeks you are scheduled.
+(Exception: we take Thursdays off in the summer).
 You may not feel that you need the practice, but just like a sports team, your team members are depending on you.